lamastex/scalable-data-science/gb/sds-2-2/051_DLbyABr_02-Neural-Networks.md

     But SGD has some shortcomings, so we typically use a "smarter" version of SGD, which has rules for adjusting the learning rate and even direction in order to avoid common problems.

     What about that "Adam" optimizer?
 Adam is short for "adaptive moment" and is a variant of SGD that includes momentum calculations that change over time.
-For more detail on optimizers, see the chapter "Training Deep Neural Nets" in Aurélien Géron's book: *Hands-On Machine Learning with Scikit-Learn and TensorFlow* (http://shop.oreilly.com/product/0636920052289.do)
+For more detail on optimizers, see the chapter "Training Deep Neural Nets" in AurÃ©lien GÃ©ron's book: *Hands-On Machine Learning with Scikit-Learn and TensorFlow* (http://shop.oreilly.com/product/0636920052289.do)

     With a simple, flat model, we could use SGD or a related algorithm to derive the weights, since the error depends directly on those weights.